-Lower School theater
+Lower School Theater

-Middle School theater and dance
+Middle School Theater and Dance

-Additionally, for ten years Gordon School has participated in the multi-school project called Shakespeare In The City, which performs each year at VETS.
+Additionally, for eleven years Gordon School has participated in the multi-school project called Shakespeare In The City, which performs each year at VETS.
 Rehearsals will be held in a concentrated two or three week period in May, with a performance on May 12th.
 Further, eighth grade participates in a Shakespeare workshop given by Brown-Trinity MFA students, in order to deepen their understanding of the text, Romeo & Juliet, which they read in the fall.

 Gordon Summer Theater

 Theater is perhaps the most comprehensive of all the arts: it incorporates all other forms, and seeks no lesser goal than to probe the essence of our humanity.
-Since the first cave person re-lived the hunt around the fire, playmaking has told stories that hold a mirror up to society, revealing us to ourselves at our best and worst.
+Since the first cave person recreated the hunt around the fire, playmaking has told stories that hold a mirror up to society, revealing us to ourselves at our best and worst.
 Theater is a place to build community and explore commonality.
-We very much hope your student will choose to explore one (or all!) of our many theater offerings.
+We very much hope your student will choose to participate in one (or all!) of our many theater offerings.

 I hope to see you all at the theater this year!

-Milly Massey Director of Fine and Performing Arts
+Director of Visual and Performing Arts